techidaily/site-android-frp/source/_posts/in-2024-latest-guide-how-to-bypass-nokia-c12-plus-frp-without-computer-by-drfone-android.md

 The ****Nokia C12 Plus FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Nokia C12 Plus device after it has been reset.
 By requesting the Google account credentials tied to the Nokia C12 Plus device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Nokia C12 Plus device.
 In essence, the Nokia C12 Plus FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Nokia C12 Plus device, providing additional protection.
-Each [Nokia device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Nokia device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Nokia C12 Plus device.
 It activates when you perform a factory reset on your Nokia smartphone without signing out of the associated Google account.

 ### Usage of Nokia C12 Plus FRP Code